Frequently-Broken Unbreakable Vow

 , and otherwise constantly force them to compromise their word and/or morals to win, do what's right

-, survive and/or protect loved ones.
+, survive and/or protect the people they love.

 This may take a variety of forms, for example the Actual Pacifist